Galileo project: Io

 The discovery of Io's iron core raised the possibility that it had a magnetic field.
-The I24, I25 and I27 encounters had been on equatorial orbits, which made it difficult to determine whether Io had its own magnetic field, or one induced by Jupiter.
+The I24, I25 and I27 encounters had involved passes over Io's equator, which made it difficult to determine whether Io had its own magnetic field or one induced by Jupiter.
 Accordingly, on orbit I31, Galileo passed within 200 km of the surface of the north pole of Io, and on orbit I32 it flew 181 km over the south pole.
 After examining the magnetometer results, planetary scientist Margaret G. Kivelson, announced that Io had no intrinsic magnetic field, which meant that its molten iron core did not have the same convective properties as that of Earth.

 On I31 Galileo sped through an area that had been in the plume of the Tvashtar Paterae volcano, and it was hoped that the plume could be sampled.
 This time, Tvashtar was quiet, but the spacecraft flew through the plume of another, previously unknown, volcano 600 km away.
-What had been assumed to be hot ash from the volcanic eruption turned out to be sulphur dioxide snowflakes, each consisting of 15 to 20 molecules clustered together.
-Galileo's final return to Io on orbit I33 was marred by another safe mode incident.
-Although the project team worked hard to restore the spacecraft to working order, much of the hoped-for data was lost.
+What had been assumed to be hot ash from the volcanic eruption turned out to be sulfur dioxide snowflakes, each consisting of 15 to 20 molecules clustered together.
+Galileo's final return to Io on orbit I33 was marred by another safe mode incident, and much of the hoped-for data was lost.

 Europa

-Although the smallest of the four Galilean moons, with a radius of 1565 km, Europa is still the sixth largest moon in the solar system.
+Although the smallest of the four Galilean moons, with a radius of 1565 km, Europa is the sixth-largest moon in the solar system.
 Observations from Earth indicated that it was covered in ice.
 Like Io, Europa is tidally locked with Jupiter.
 It is in orbital resonance with Io and Ganymede, with its 85-hour orbit being twice that of Io, but half that of Ganymede.
 Conjunctions with Io always occur on the opposite side of Jupiter to those with Ganymede.
 Europa is therefore subject to tidal effects.
 There is no evidence of volcanism like on Io, but Galileo revealed that the surface ice was covered in cracks.